ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN t_personal_contacts.updated_at IS 'Timestamp when the record was last updated.';
 COMMENT ON COLUMN t_personal_contacts.is_active IS 'Indicates whether the contact record is currently active.';
 COMMENT ON COLUMN t_personal_contacts.inactive_at IS 'Timestamp when the contact record was marked as inactive.';
-COMMENT ON COLUMN t_personal_contacts.inactive_by IS 'Reference to the user who marked the contact record as inactive.';
+COMMENT ON COLUMN t_personal_contacts.inactive_by IS 'Reference to the user who marked the record as inactive.';
 COMMENT ON COLUMN t_personal_contacts.is_deleted IS 'Indicates whether the contact record has been soft-deleted.';
-COMMENT ON COLUMN t_personal_contacts.deleted_at IS 'Timestamp when the contact record was marked as deleted.';
+COMMENT ON COLUMN t_personal_contacts.deleted_at IS 'Timestamp when the record was marked as deleted.';
-COMMENT ON COLUMN t_personal_contacts.deleted_by IS 'Reference to the user who deleted the contact record.';
+COMMENT ON COLUMN t_personal_contacts.deleted_by IS 'Reference to the user who deleted the record.';
 COMMENT ON COLUMN t_personal_contacts.personal_id IS 'Reference to the personal information record (t_personal_info.id).';
 COMMENT ON COLUMN t_personal_contacts.contact_id IS 'Reference to the contact detail record (t_contacts.id).';
 ```